marlonklc/web-scrapping-amazon-wishlist/README.md

 # web-scrapping-amazon-wishlist
 I made this project to help me monitoring and alert myself when some products in my amazon's wishlist are on sale.

+PS: Feel free to comment or forked this project to your country context.

 ### What was it used on this project ?
 For this personal project I did use of four principal libs/frameworks:
 - express: It made it easier for me provides APIs to trigger the job and running this project as a service.